succinctlabs/sp1/book/getting-started/install.md

 ## Option 1: Prebuilt Binaries (Recommended)

-SP1up is the SP1 zkVM toolchain installer.
+SP1up is the SP1 toolchain installer.
 Open your terminal and run the following command and follow the instructions:

 ```bash
 curl -L https://sp1.succinct.xyz | bash